Documentation Index Fetch the complete documentation index at: https://resources.devweekends.com/llms.txt

 SELECT * FROM sales_text;

-SET hive.stats.fetch.column.stats = true;
+SET hive . cbo . enable = true;

 -- Gather statistics

-ANALYZE TABLE employees COMPUTE STATISTICS;
+ANALYZE TABLE employees COMPUTE STATISTICS ;

 ANALYZE TABLE employees COMPUTE STATISTICS FOR COLUMNS;